The Versatility of Excel +

 Your work becomes more accessible, easier to understand, and easier to reproduce.

-Get Started with Python in Excel
+Anaconda Certified: Data Analysis with Python in Excel

 Introduction to Data Visualization with Python